-Chocolate contains chemicals which are good for our health and can help to prevent against numerous types of illnesses.
-Such chemicals include:
+Chocolate contains chemicals which are good for our health and which can help prevent numerous types of illness:

-In addition to the benefits which chocolate can provide for heart health, it has also been found to contain the following substances:
+In addition to the benefits which chocolate can provide in terms of heart health, it also contains the following beneficial substances:

 Master of Science in Clinical and Public Health Nutrition (Distinction).
 UCL Division of Medicine, London. , 2016